 Let me explain…

-- Have you walked in the store and been followed around in the most obvious way for fear that you are going to steal something?
+- Have you walked into the store and been followed around in the most obvious way for fear that you are going to steal something?

 - Have you been seen as aggressive for just standing or walking around?